What is job costing? A guide to tracking costs for small and construction businesses

 Job costing is a critical accounting practice for managing expenses and seeing patterns.
 Knowing how to calculate this number correctly gives you insights that will help shape your business strategy and improve your customer relationships.

 You can simplify job costing and general accounting administration by automating them with accounting software.
-Streamline your financials with a Tide business account that syncs with your software to automatically track transactions.
+Streamline your financials with a business bank account from Tide that syncs with your software to automatically track transactions.
 The more efficient your practices, the more quickly and effectively you can boost profitability.

 Photo by Tiger Lily, published on Pexels